Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 Since the network policy and the entire 2D+t echocardiographic data are too large to fit into memory, RL4Seg3D employs a temporal sliding window.
 As such, each input consists of a temporal patch comprising 4 full-size consecutive frames.
 During training, patches are randomly extracted from videos to form batches, while during inference, all patches are computed sequentially and the corresponding segmentation results are merged using Gaussian averaging.

-Following the approach of nnU-Net \cite{Isensee2021-nnunet}, a common voxel spacing is used to train the model in order to maintain consistent size and proportions of the underlying anatomical structures.
-The common spacing is determined based on the average voxel spacing in the target dataset, computed independently for each spatial axis, keeping the time axis constant.
+Following the approach of nnU-Net \cite{Isensee2021-nnunet}, a common pixel spacing is used to train the model in order to maintain consistent size and proportions of the underlying anatomical structures.
+The common spacing is determined based on the average pixel spacing in the target dataset, computed independently for each spatial axis, keeping the time axis constant.

-Since full-sized time slices are used alongside a standardized voxel spacing, each sequence can have a unique image size.
+Since full-sized time slices are used alongside a standardized pixel spacing, each sequence can have a unique image size.
 To handle this, all images are resampled to the common spacing and then adjusted, using minimal cropping and padding, so their spatial dimensions are multiples of the model’s stride.
 This ensures compatibility with the up- and down-sampling layers of the policy's 3D U-Net.
 During inference, inverse transformations restore images and corresponding segmentations to their original spacing and dimensions.

 Due to the varying image sizes, a batch size of 1 is used during training.
 However, to accelerate training and leverage the benefits of mini-batch optimization, we implement distributed data parallel training using the PyTorch library.
 The effective batch size during training is equal to the number of GPUs.